xufei/xufei.github.io/resume.md

 Smart, diligent, open mind.

-Compared with server-side technology, front-end technology involves the content of impurity, basic knowledge is very wide, easy to learn, difficult to grasp.
+Compared with server-side technology, front-end technology involves the content of impurity, basic knowledge is very wide, easy to learn, but difficult to grasp the spirit.
 If someone is not smart enough, there is no way to learn so many things at the same time, not to mention remember, understand, and get ride of them.
-The front end technology, on the other hand, develops rapidly, if we don't pay attention to it continuously, or open eyes to accept the new things, study their advantages and disadvantages, we will fall behind sooner or later.
+The front-end technology, on the other hand, develops rapidly, if we don't pay attention to it continuously, or open eyes to accept the new things, study their advantages and disadvantages, we will fall behind sooner or later.

 - What type of person do you consider yourself?